"Splitting the Headache" By James P. Boyd, DDS

 Vice President of NTI-TSS, Inc.

-Through Mr. Weber's sole efforts, the NTI-tss is now a readily available option to
+Through Mr. Weber's sole efforts, the NTI-tss is now a readily available

 any headache and/or TMD sufferer.
 His belief and commitment to the